Engine Displacement Calculator

 The calculator also computes the bore-to-stroke ratio (indicating oversquare vs. undersquare design philosophy), clearance volume from the compression ratio, mean piston speed at a given RPM, and the theoretical Otto cycle efficiency.
 Built-in presets cover iconic engines from compact 4-cylinders to exotic V12s.

 Engine displacement calculations are essential for automotive engineering, motorcycle classifications, racing regulations, and vehicle registration.
-This calculator provides instant conversions between metric and imperial units, analyzes bore/stroke geometry, and computes thermodynamic efficiency from compression ratio — making it a complete tool for engine comparison and design.
+It gives unit conversions between metric and imperial units, analyzes bore/stroke geometry, and computes thermodynamic efficiency from compression ratio — making it a complete tool for engine comparison and design.

 1. Enter the bore diameter and stroke length in mm or inches